 The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied to all the years presented, unless otherwise stated, The Bank is in the process of applying the requirements of IFRS (9) "Financial Instruments".